 Oral syringes are predominantly made from plastic, with both the barrel, tip and plunger being constructed from this material.

-Oral syringes from Origin
+Oral Syringes From Origin

 Origin is committed to supporting the safe and compliant delivery of medication through all our pharmaceutical packaging products.

-View our range of oral syringes – in sizes from 1ml to 10ml – compliant with industry standards and available with syringe adapters for safe delivery.
-Alternatively, chat with our expert team today to find out more about our products or how we work with you to develop a bespoke solution for your needs.
+Alternatively, chat with our expert team today to find out more about our liquid medicine measuring devices or how we can work with you to develop a bespoke solution for your needs.